 Tip: Processing data into an eDiscovery tool like Digital WarRoom will allow you to get hard numbers.
 You’ll be more knowledgeable about the data and you can use this information to negotiate.
 Digital WarRoom charges no processing fees, and you only pay $1-$10 per GB per month based on the maximum amount of data that you hosted in the tool at any point within that month.
 There is no standard timeline for how quickly you should complete early case assessment, but as you define your scope and trim data from month to month, your eDiscovery bill decreases.

 Determine Cost Expectations and Proportionality

 As part of your “quick review”, get an idea of data volume and use that information to inform initial cost expectations.
-First, go into the reports view and mark down (export) the volume of data in the entire database as well as the number of documents.
+First, go into the reports view and mark down (or export report on) the volume of data in the entire database as well as the number of documents.
 Take a look at each of these metrics within each collection.
-Given this data volume, consider the size/expertise of your review team and come up with some quick estimates for how long it might take for your review team to review all these documents – 1 month?
+Given this data volume, consider the size/expertise of your review team and come up with some quick estimates for how long it might take for your team to review all this information – 1 month?
 3 months?
 10 months?
 What would be the cost of attorney review hours?
 What would be the eDiscovery vendor costs?
-Use the Digital WarRoom cost calculator and get a quote from your vendor to generate your own cost estimate range which you can use to manage client expectations.
+Use one of the many EDRM budget calculators, the Digital WarRoom cost calculator report or get a quote from your vendor to generate your own cost estimate range which you can use to manage client expectations.
 Carefully consider if the cost and burden of eDiscovery proportional to the monetary amount or contemplated damages in question (FRCP 26.b.1).
 As you collect all this information, consider the benefits and costs of reducing scope thereby reducing data volume.
 Are you worried they are hiding something?
 Are you worried that your review team will become overwhelmed by the amount of ESI?
 Is your client willing to accept the costs and risks involved with your approach to eDiscovery?